 Here is the Sharpe Ratio interpretation:

-One way to look at it is that high Sharpe ratio is better than low Sharpe Ratio.
+One way to look at it is a high Sharpe ratio is better than a low Sharpe Ratio.

 In this case Hedge Fund A portfolio is the winner.